In this article, I’ll show you how to properly add your options trades and make the most out of our options trading journal.

 How to enter options trades manually

 If you are not an active trader, perhaps importing your trades manually will be the best way to go.
-To do so, go to Import, then choose the Manual tab.
+To do so, go to Import, then choose the Manual Entry tab.
 Be sure to add your options trades in the proper format.
-Trademetria works with several options formats.
-As long as your symbol has the words CALL or PUT lower or upper case, it is going to be recognized as options trades.
-If you add your advanced strategy name, you won’t need to add PUT or CALL.
+Trademetria works with several options formats, but we have a format that will automatically recognize your options type, strike price, strike date and in some cases your strategy/spread and you won’t have to input them manually.
 Let’s look at a few examples: